pg_clickhouse Reference Documentation

 pushdown for select ClickHouse functions with no PostgreSQL equivalents.
 If

-any of these functions cannot be pushed down they will raise an exception.
+any of these functions can't be pushed down they will raise an exception.

 Pushdown Casts